 I have calculated it with minimum value you can put other values and calculate for some extraordinary numbers.

-Saffron farming - Saffron is commonly known as saffron crocus and it is the worlds most expensive spice and holds top position.
-Saffron belongs to the family of "Iradaceae" and commercial part of saffron is stigma.
+Saffron is commonly known as saffron crocus and it is the worlds most expensive spice and holds top position.
+Saffron belongs to the family of "Iradaceae" and commercial part of it is stigma.
 Saffron is originated in Iran but it is not confirmed yet because Greece and Mesopotamia were also been suggested for the origin of the species.
-Saffron is well known as red gold.
+It is well known as red gold.

 Height of saffron plant is 15 to 20 cm it is a bulbous, perennial with globular corms.
-Saffron is native plant of Europe and grown in Austria, France, England, Greece, Iran, Turkey, Spain.
+This red gold plant is native to Europe and grown in Austria, France, England, Greece, Iran, Turkey, Spain.
 In India it is mainly cultivated in Jammu & Kashmir and Himachal Pradesh.

-Earlier, saffron farming in india was popular in Kashmir due to the suitable whether but now a days some big farmers are trying saffron farming in rajasthan, himachal pradesh and they are also trying saffron farming in up.
+Earlier, saffron farming in Kashmir was popular due to the suitable whether but now a days some big farmers are trying its farming in Rajasthan, Himachal Pradesh and UP.

 Saffron cultivation climate - Saffron grows well in subtropical climate and twelve hours sunlight is required for the crop.
 Spring season appreciates blooming saffron flowers hence improves the production.

-Soil required for Vanilla - PH range 6.5 to 7.5 is required for vanilla cultivation.
+Soil for Vanilla - PH range 6.5 to 7.5 is required.
 It grows well in loose soil with loamy texture.
 It requires rich organic soil for better yield.
-Read this also- Shortcut to Uttarakhand

 Propagation, planting and spacing in vanilla cultivation

 The vanilla crop is propagated by shoot cuttings and seeds.
 Cutting method is more popular among domestic and commercial cultivation.
-Reason seed method is more difficult due to the size of seeds and it also takes much more time to deliver.
+Seed method takes much more time to deliver results.
 In cutting method there are two types of cuttings, longer and shorter cuttings.
 Longer cuttings grows in 2nd year but growth is slow as compare to shorter cuttings however, shorter cuttings takes 3 years to grow.
 So wisely make your choice while planting the cuttings.

 Propagation, planting and spacing in saffron cultivation